-The ultimate goal of biotechnological science is the transfer of reserach results into applications outside of academia.
+The ultimate goal of biotechnological science is the transfer of reserach results into applications outside of academia, to make the world a better place.
 With our broad spectrum of approaches for the discovery and engineering of proteins tailored to particular industrial and clinical applications, we are well-endowed to take up this challenge.

 Yumab GmbH, human therapeutic antibody discovery and engineering services.
 Highlight: Yumab reported the rapid generation of fully human antibodies neutralising SARS-CoV2, the virus responsible for the worldwide Corona pandemic (more info here and here)

 The Braunschweig Startup Garage provides insights into motivation, success stories and challenges of company founders at first hand.
 This time, Dr. Al Halabi-Frenzel represents the Abcalis startup team of TU Braunschweig.

 EXIST Forschungstransfer funded startup Team Abcalis at TU Braunschweig won additional support in the category "grow.in" of the W.IN academy of Braunschweig Zukunft GmbH.
 The startup academy W.IN provides mentors from the business community, networking and workshops with experienced entrepreneurs and case-related support on specific issues.

 With a ceremony attended by Lower Saxony's Minister for Science and Culture, Falko Mohrs, employees and friends of YUMAB celebrated the tenth anniversary of the company that brings recombinant human antibodies to the world.
 YUMAB was founded in December 2012 as a spin-off from TU Braunschweig by four scientists from the Institute of Biotechnology who had developed key technologies in phage display and antibody engineering.